 Each client is unique

 Every client’s situation is different—in how it begins, what type of opening it is, and how he or she integrates it.
 As a therapist, I first want to hear about the initial opening experience and what has happened since then.
 Together we work on the question of how to best embody and manifest the understandings gained in that extraordinary state(s) and how to deal with any accompanying challenges.
-A central theme of our work is how to practically integrate new perspectives and insights into relationships and daily life.
+A central theme of our work is how to integrate new perspectives and insights into relationships and daily life in a practical way.

 My therapeutic approaches frequently include gestalt, parts work, expressive arts and writing, cognitive, family systems, family business therapy, transpersonal, existential, and others.
 I work with individuals to find what seems to fit best for them in their particular situation.

 I am usually quite available to the local therapy clients with whom I commit to work.
 I have considerable flexibility in scheduling sessions and usually can do so quickly as needed.
 I do go out of town for consulting work or vacations usually for two weeks at a time, occasionally for longer periods.
 I would not be a good choice of therapist for someone who needs a high degree of regularity in scheduling sessions.
 In most cases, I will usually be able to give clients at least one week’s notice before going out of town, and, if I am unable to return emails while away, I will provide clients with other therapists to contact in the case of an emergency.
 In the case of an immediate emergency need, my clients are instructed to call 911.

 Payment options: Cash, check or PayPal (or credit card through PayPal)